 The City's contribution is actuarially determined.
-Based on the actuarial valuation performed as of October 1, 2014, the City's required contribution as a percentage of covered payroll was 35.51%.
+The City's required contribution as a percentage of covered payroll was 35.41%.
 Plan members are required to contribute 8% of their annual covered salary.

-Police Officers' Retirement System (Continued)
+Police Officers' Retirement System (Continued) Measurement Date

-Measurement Date

-The City has elected to use a measurement date to value the net pension liability and related deferred inflows and outflows as of September 30, 2015, one year prior to the reporting date.
+The City has elected to use a measurement date to value the net pension liability and related deferred inflows and outflows as of September 30, 2016, one year prior to the reporting date.
 The City's Pension Plans do not issue separate financial statements.
-Therefore, the disclosures required by GASB 67 as of September 30, 2016, are also included below.
+Therefore, the disclosures required by GASB 67 as of September 30, 2017, are also included below.